-In this post, we will see how to combine the Axios library, which facilitates the making of Ajax requests, with Vuetify, a popular VueJs library for creating apps with Material Design aesthetics.
+In this post, we will see how to combine the Axios library, which facilitates making Ajax requests, with Vuetify, a popular library for VueJs for creating Apps with Material Design aesthetics.

-We are going to create a simple interface to illustrate the functionality.
-The functionality is not 100% complete, because the goal is to show the use of these libraries in combination.
+We are going to create a simple interface to illustrate the operation.
+The functionality is not 100% complete, because the goal is to show the combined use of these libraries.

 We have a ‘GetAll’ button that simulates receiving our ‘items’ from the backend.
-We also have a button to obtain values filtered by the value indicated in the attached textbox.
+We also have a button to get the values filtered by the value indicated in the adjacent textbox.

-We also have an ‘update’ button that simulates updating an ‘item’ by making the necessary call to the Rest API.
+We also have an ‘update’ button that simulates updating an ‘item’ by making the appropriate call to the REST API.
 And a textbox to illustrate the creation of a new ‘item’.

-Regarding the list of ‘items’, each of them has a button to delete the element, which of course makes the appropriate call to the backend’s Rest API.
+Regarding the list of ‘items’, each one has a button to delete the element, which of course makes the appropriate call to the backend’s REST API.

 Finally, we have a “snackbar” that shows the actions performed.
-In a real project, it would also report on other events such as, for example, a failure when trying to perform an action in the Rest API.
+In a real project, it would also inform about other events, such as a failure when trying to perform an action on the REST API.

 To do this, we create an ‘index.html’ file with the following content.